 Architects Guide Data Security Using TCG Self-Encrypting Drive Technology...
 READ MORE

 With increasing global regulations for data security and the increasing consequences of non-compliance from privacy protection and breach notification laws, enterprises must take the appropriate steps to protect the data entrusted to them by others as well as their own proprietary corporate information.

 Self-encrypting drives (SEDs) provide protection for data in storage and meet compliance crite...
 READ MORE

 Security automation enables network and security systems to provide dynamic, responsive protection with automated handling of routine security tasks, allowing administrators to focus on critical areas such as threat analysis and policy development.
 This streamlined approach to enterprise security improves efficiency and reduces cost, and enhances an organization's ability to monitor and respond to...
 READ MORE

 Comply to Connect is a standards-based approach to managing access to corporate networks, both from within and with¬out, on multiple devices as long as the health and state of the devices can be verified.

 Just as risk is not a binary (yes or no) concept, neither is compliance.
 Comply to Connect solutions allow an organization to set policies that define granular access to resources, and enable ...
 READ MORE

-TCG has published a series of architect's guides that provide step-by-step blueprints with examples and tips.
-In each of the guides, companies worldwide have built on TCG's specifications to provide tools that provide security.
-Now those in the trenches ...
+In each case, companies worldwide have built on TCG's specifications to provide tools that provide securi...
 READ MORE